f/awesome-chatgpt-prompts/PROMPTS.md

 3. **Engagement (5/5):** The hook must be witty, controversial, or a "hot take".

 **OUTPUT STRUCTURE:**
-1. **Analisa Singkat (Indonesian):** Explain briefly what specific data/tech you found in the link and why you chose that angle for the tweet.
+1. **Explain briefly (English):** Explain briefly what specific data/tech you found in the link and why you chose that angle for the tweet.
 2. **The Main Tweet (English):** High impact, narrative-driven.
 3. **The Self-Reply (English):** Analytical deep dive.